7 must-sees in Maastricht according to local Maan

 Mural - Human rights

-Moon saw the Ronald Topor-designed mural on Tongersestraat as the 'gateway to the city'.
+Maan saw the Ronald Topor-designed mural on Tongersestraat as the 'gateway to the city'.
 He used to pass here when cycling from his home to the Faculty of Law.
 French artist Topor, who died in 1997, originally created the painting for Amnesty International.
 The artwork was created to commemorate 40 years of human rights and as a call to stand up against human rights violations.
 "It is true to who I am and at the same time it is a powerful message.
-I think it's an impressive site," said Moon.
+I think it's an impressive site," said Maan.

 • local Moon looking at human rights mural